-Dr. Seuss says it best: “So the writer who breeds more words than he needs, is making a chore for the reader who reads.”
+Dr. Seuss said it best: “So the writer who breeds more words than he needs, is making a chore for the reader who reads.”
 Use plain language, and don’t use more words than you need.
 Chunk content into short, related sections, and avoid long paragraphs or strings of text.

 Make the decision to send a notification to your administrator.

 Stick with the same terminology to describe actions and objects across the entire user experience.
 Using two terms interchangeably—even when they mean the same thing—can confuse users.

 Log in to your account only.
 Never sign in to your friend’s account.